AlexzanderFlores/WOKCommands/README.md

 `!channelOnly <Command Name> <Channel Tag>`

 This will allow the server owners to specify a command and tag a channel to only allow that command to be ran in that channel.
+Running the exact command again will toggle the channel requirement.

 # Support & Feature Requests